apache/fluo/README.md

 ========

 A [Percolator][2] prototype  for [Accumulo][1].
-This prototype relies on the [ACCUMULO-1000][3] [branch][4].
+This prototype relies on the Accumulo 1.6.0-SNAPSHOT which has [ACCUMULO-1000][3].
 Theoretically this prototype is to a point where it could run in a distributed manner.
 But this has not been tested.
 The pieces are in place, CAS is done on the tablet server and the Oracle is a service.
 In addition to [ACCUMULO-1000][3], this prototype will also depend on [ACCUMULO-112][5] inorder to effeciently find notifications.

 There is a lot that needs to be done.
 If you are interested in contributing send me an email or check out the issues.